MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 | Created By | Person | Yes | Yes |

-  In this scenario, we've created a SharePoint List that will work great right to 30 million items.
+  In this scenario, we've created a SharePoint List that will work right to 30 million items.
 Default view is bullet-proof in Classic or Modern.

-Your users can create Personal Views that show just their Created By entries.
+ - Your users can create Personal Views that show just their Created By entries.
 Business analysts can create reports based on *Likes Cats* preference.

-  The *Biography* column - best case - isn't displayed in any views.
+ - The *Biography* column - best case - isn't displayed in any views.
 Only viewed/edited when the user interacts with the item.
+ - It may be worth also indexing *Modified* here for Power Automate Flow users running the Trigger for when SharePoint Items are Created or Modified.

 ### Example 2: Indexing Scenario for a Large Library